 Safe and consensual personal and sexual relationships can offer happiness, fulfilment, companionship and a greater sense of choice and control for people with a learning disability.

 In the UK, the age of consent for any form of sexual activity is 16, regardless of gender or sexual orientation.
-As such, adults and young people have the right to sexual experiences and consensual sex1 as long as they are 16 or over and have capacity to consent.
+This means all adults and young people have the right to sexual experiences and consensual sex as long as they are 16 or over and have capacity to consent.

 For more information on capacity to consent please see the next FAQ.